mrkkrp/dot-emacs/README.md

 ## Features

-Some minor features I have implemented (nothing special, interesting things are usually published as separate packages, so people can benefit from my hacking):
+Some minor features I have implemented (nothing special, interesting things are usually published as packages, so people can benefit from my hacking):

-* automatic installation of all necessary packages (including packages from directly cloned git repositories);
+* automatic installation of all necessary packages on startup;

 * many peculiar editing primitives;

-* searching online with DuckDuckGo (it also knows how to prefix my search query depending on major mode, so if I edit Python source, my query will start with `"python "` automatically, it's configurable thing);
+* searching online with DuckDuckGo (it also knows how to prefix my search query depending on major mode, so if I edit a Python source, my query will start with `"python "` automatically, it's a configurable thing);

 * upgrading of all packages without displaying the `*Packages*` buffer.